phpbb/quickinstall/readme.txt

 and settings/ are writable by your web server.

 Download the latest phpBB 3.1.x or 3.0.x from https://www.phpbb.com/downloads/,
-unzip it and copy the phpBB3 folder to sources/.
-Choose the one you do most work with, for your own convenience.
+extract it and copy the phpBB3 folder to sources/.
+Choose the version you do most work with, for your own convenience.

 In sources/phpBB3_alt you can put folders with other versions of phpBB, or boards with other style or language files.
 You can name them what you want to